Tucuruí transmission line

 The Tucuruí transmission line (Linhão de Tucuruí) is a hydroelectric power line that leads north from the Tucuruí Dam in Pará, Brazil and crosses the Amazon River.

 From there the eastern branch leads to Macapá in Amapá and the western branch leads to Manaus in Amazonas.

 The towers supporting the span across the Amazon River are nearly as high as the Eiffel Tower.

 Work to extend the line from Manaus north to Boa Vista, Roraima, is due to complete in 2018.

 There were delays in issuing the environmental permits and then legal challenges since the line crosses the territory of indigenous people who had not been consulted.

 Although efforts have been made to avoid environmental damage, there has been controversy about the impact of construction and of the tower maintenance corridor.

 Background

 Until recently the areas of Brazil north of the Amazon, including all of the states of Amapá and Roraima, and parts of the states of Pará and Amazonas, were not connected to the Brazilian national electrical power grid.

 These areas mainly depended on subsidised thermal power generation.

 The Balbina Dam fails to provide more than 20% of Manaus's electricity.

 The Linhão de Tucuruí, or the Tucuruí-Macapá-Manaus Interconnection, was built to link the northern communities to the grid to meet growth in power demand, particularly in the Manaus region.

 Hydroelectric power from the grid could replace most of the expensive and polluting power generation from oil and gas.

-The project would provide cheaper, cleaner and more reliable electricity and would eliminate the costly thermal generation subsidy.
+The project would provide cheaper, cleaner, and more reliable electricity and would eliminate the expensive subsidy for thermal generation.